carlescheca3/SweptVolume/README.md

 # SweptVolume

-# In this repo, we add all the code associated to the pipeline PointCloud - Bezier Patches - Swept volume
-# fo  the introducing of Bezier patches in swept volume computation
+In this repo, we add all the code associated to the pipeline PointCloud - Bezier Patches - Swept volume for introducing of Bezier patches in swept volume computation